samyuktajayaram-stack/Technology-Design-Foundations/README.md

 </a>

-Seeing the program run (and actaully do it correctly), was so cool.
-I felt like I had actually made something work.
+Seeing the program run (and actaully do it correctly after all that troubleshooting), was awesome.
 I decided to experiment with an external LED light next.

 ## Blinking external LED